ABOUT SPECIAL OLYMPICS

 WHAT IS SPECIAL OLYMPICS?

 Special Olympics is a global organization that exists to highlight the abilities of people with intellectual disabilities.
 While we are a sports-focused and competitive-focused organization, our benefits go well beyond the boundaries of the playing field.
-Research has shown that athletes who participate in Special Olympics are better equipped to hold jobs, live on their own and complete day to day tasks that their non-playing counterparts, physical benefits, social benefits, and more!
+Research has shown that athletes who participate in Special Olympics are better equipped to hold jobs, live on their own and complete day to day tasks than their non-playing counterparts.

 WHAT IS NORTHAMPTON COUNTY SPECIAL OLYMPICS?